Polyurea Garage Floor Coatings in Ann Arbor, MI

 Each project includes thorough diamond grinding preparation, flexible polyurea crack repair, and careful application to ensure consistent coverage across the full slab.
 When deep oil contamination is present—as our crew found at a home on Overridge Dr.—we perform oil extraction before grinding.
 This step prevents petroleum from migrating through the concrete and undermining the coating bond.

-These 8 case studies document show the condition of the substrate, the challenges we encountered, and the steps our crew took to prepare and restore the concrete slab before applying the dual-layer system.
+These 12 case studies carefully document the condition of the concrete slab, the challenges we encountered, and the steps our crew took to prepare and restore the concrete slab before applying the dual-layer system.
 Each project reflects a variety of conditions to be addressed, and show the consistent quality standards MotorCity Floors and Coatings applies to every installation.

 NEW Garage Floor Coating